BZM2000/llm-manuscript-rating/README.md

 This small experiment sits somewhere between bibliometrics and model evaluation.
 It does not claim that LLMs can or should replace editorial decisions; rather, it shows that they can act as noisy but informative sensors of the kind of patterns that editors and referees already internalise.
 In a research landscape where multidisciplinary work is common and where “which journal?” remains a routine source of anxiety, even a crude, transparent calibration tool can be helpful.

 Future refinements might include topic‑conditioned calibration (separate distributions for, say, MOF transport vs perovskite photovoltaics), explicit debiasing for overly flowery writing, and ensembles of models to give uncertainty bands.
-For now, GPT‑4.1 with journal‑blind inputs already provides a surprisingly coherent and stable map of the current journal ladder in chemistry, solid‑state physics and materials science, and that is enough to make it a useful part of my own manuscript planning.
+For now, GPT‑4.1 with journal‑blind inputs already provides a sufficiently coherent and stable map of the current journal ladder in chemistry, solid‑state physics and materials science, and that is enough to make it a useful part of my own manuscript planning.